thosgood/this-weeks-finds/markdown/201-250/week212.md

 thanks to the absolute value.
 This means that the states xy and yx are indistinguishable.

-Reading what I just said, you\'d be forgiven for wondering what\'s the big difference between fermions and bosons!
+Reading what I just said, you'd be forgiven for wondering what's the big difference between fermions and bosons!
 After all, that absolute value in the formula for probabilities just ignores minus signs.

-One difference is the \"Pauli exclusion principle\".
-Take a pair of fermions and check to see if they\'re both in the state x.
+One difference is the "Pauli exclusion principle".
+Take a pair of fermions and check to see if they're both in the state x.
 The probability is always zero, since

     xx = -xx

 so xx = 0.
-So, fermions are antisocial: that\'s why the electrons in an atom form \"shells\" with different electrons in different states, instead of all hanging out at the lowest energy state.
+So, fermions are antisocial: that's why the electrons in an atom form "shells" with different electrons in different states, instead of all hanging out at the lowest energy state.

 Bosons, by contrast, are gregarious: when a store clerk uses a laser